 Conant officially put his name on the map when he opened the beloved L’Impero in 2002.
 It garnered a three-star review from The New York Times, the title of “Best New Restaurant” from the James Beard Foundation and praise from top publications such as Gourmet and Food & Wine, which named Conant one of America’s Best New Chefs in 2004.

 Following the success of L’Impero, Conant opened Alto, an elegant Italian restaurant in midtown Manhattan.
 Always looking to raise the bar, Conant eventually moved on to bring his own vision of sophisticated, savory Italian cooking to life with Scarpetta.
-Most recently in 2017, Conant opened Fusco in New York’s Flatiron district; Mora Italian, a modern, convivial osteria in Phoenix, Arizona; and The Ponte, a contemporary Italian restaurant in Los Angeles, California.
+In 2017, Conant opened Mora Italian, a modern, convivial osteria in Phoenix, Arizona.
+In the spring of 2018, Conant opened Italian steakhouse Cellaio in May at Resorts World Catskills in Monticello, New York.

 As Conant continues to embark on new opportunities, he looks forward to sharing his enduring philosophy: savor the pure pleasure of food, down to its last taste.